Metal–metal bond: Unsupported metal–metal bonds

-The premier example of a complex with an unsupported metal–metal bond is dimanganese decacarbonyl, Mn2(CO)10.
+An example of a metal–metal bond is found in dimanganese decacarbonyl, Mn2(CO)10.
+As confirmed by X-ray crystallography, a pair of Mn(CO)5 units are linked by a bond between the Mn atoms.
+The Mn-Mn distance (290 pm) is short.
+Mn2(CO)10 is a simple and clear case of a metal-metal bond because no other atoms tie the two Mn atoms together.

+When several metals are linked by metal-metal bonds, the compound or ion is called a metal cluster.
 Many metal clusters contain several unsupported M–M bonds.
 Some examples are M3(CO)12 (M = Ru, Os) and Ir4(CO)12.

 A subclass of unsupported metal–metal bonded arrays are linear chain compounds.
 In such cases the M–M bonding is weak as signaled by longer M–M bonds and the tendency of such compounds to dissociate in solution.

 Supported metal–metal bonds

-An early example of a supported metal–metal bond is cyclopentadienyliron dicarbonyl dimer, [(C5H5)Fe(CO)2]2.
+In many compounds, metal-metal bonds are accompanied by bridging ligands.
+In those cases, it is difficult to state unequivocably that the metal-metal bond is the cohesive force binding the two metals together.
+Diiron nonacarbonyl is such an example.
+Another example of a supported metal–metal bond is cyclopentadienyliron dicarbonyl dimer, [(C5H5)Fe(CO)2]2.
 In the predominant isomers of this complex, the two Fe centers are joined not only by an Fe–Fe bond, but also by bridging CO ligands.
 The related cyclopentadienylruthenium dicarbonyl dimer features an unsupported Ru–Ru bond.
 Many metal clusters contain several supported M–M bonds.
-Some examples are Fe3(CO)12 and Co4(CO)12.
+Further examples are Fe3(CO)12 and Co4(CO)12.